 One of the most significant disadvantages of negotiating compensation over the phone is the feeling of being rushed to make a choice.

-It can particularly affect individuals who are unprepared.
-When you're given an offer, you'll naturally feel pressed to answer yes or no right away.
+It can particularly affect unprepared individuals.
+You'll naturally feel pressed to answer yes or no when you receive an offer.

 Final Thoughts on Salary Negotiation Over the Phone

-When it comes to negotiating best practices, it's important to realise that everyone's strengths and limitations are unique.
+When negotiating best practices, it's essential to realise that everyone's strengths and limitations are unique.

 If you're a people person, you might be able to manipulate a room to obtain the wage you want — and a face-to-face or phone negotiation will help you.